 Originally the apostles and 120 disciples were transformed when the holy spirit was poured out upon them on the day of Pentecost.
 They were no longer backward people of the earth (am-haarets), but ambassadors of Christ.

 The transformation was particularly evident in Peter, whom Jesus had assigned to handle the keys of the kingdom.
-Whereas, just a few days before Peter fearfully denied even knowing Jesus, and moments before the spirit was poured out they were behind locked doors in the Upper room, fearful of the Jews.
-But there Peter stood before the Jewish Sanhedrin fearlessly denouncing them for having murdered Jesus.
+Whereas, just a few days before Peter fearfully denied even knowing Jesus, and moments before the spirit was poured out they were behind locked doors in the Upper Room, fearful of the Jews.
+Once anointed there Peter stood before the Jewish Sanhedrin fearlessly denouncing them for having murdered Jesus.

 But the point is, their giving a witness to the Jewish leaders and the persecution that came upon them occurred before Judah became embroiled in civil strife — before the great famine occurred, and before the Romans began a campaign to put down the insurrection.